The State of Culture: IMEA Findings for 2026

 —Candy Fernandez, Director of People & Great Work, IMEA, O.C.
 Tanner

-IMEA leads globally on inspiration, indicating that employees feel connected to purpose and motivated by the work they do.
+Inspiration in IMEA is high, leading employees to meet challenges, find new ways of working, and envision a hopeful future.
 However, inspiration alone is not self-sustaining.
 To preserve this advantage, organisations must reinforce inspiration through everyday experiences, not just moments of vision or communication.

 Leaders play a critical role by reinforcing purpose in day-to-day decisions and recognising progress—not just outcomes.
 When employees see their contributions acknowledged and linked to broader goals, inspiration translates into sustained performance rather than short-term motivation.

-Organisations can strengthen hope by setting realistic goals, celebrating incremental progress, and fostering a sense of shared success across teams.
+Organisations can strengthen the practice of hope by setting realistic goals, celebrating incremental progress, and fostering a sense of shared success across teams.
 Recognition that highlights progress and collective achievement helps employees feel that the future is not only aspirational, but attainable.

-IMEA’s elevated burnout levels underscore the growing strain placed on employees as organisations scale rapidly, and expectations continue to rise.
+IMEA’s stagnant burnout levels underscore the lack of support organisations are providing employees as organisations continue to scale rapidly, and expectations continue to rise.
 Addressing burnout requires more than reactive wellbeing programmes; it requires cultural reinforcement.

-Leaders must normalize conversations around mental health, provide access to support, and use recognition intentionally to show care and appreciation.
+Organisations must encourage leaders to intentionally provide purpose, opportunity, and recognition for employees to show care and appreciation.
 When employees feel valued and supported, recognition becomes a protective factor helping sustain resilience and long-term performance.

 .png)